 This doesn’t mean to acquire superpowers or attach yourself to a high voltage machine, that is for the hospital to do.
 Power up means giving someone power of attorney over your healthcare.

 This could include a DNR or whatever your wishes may be.
 You never know when a routine stay could turn into something that may take you out of consciousness.
 Having someone you trust to make the decisions for you means that you can work towards getting better and not be heaped with worries.

 Set the Money

 Power of attorney can also apply to this one, but lumping all your financial matters together isn’t bad.
 The easiest way is to add someone to your existing bank account.
 That means they can write checks and withdraw money just like you.

 Keeping the bills paid and other monetary issues dealt with can be extremely taxing.
 Trusting someone to have your back in this situation can cause stress.
 Use someone who will not take advantage of your situation.

 Stay in the Loop

 With the technology available today, there is no reason you can’t stay in touch with your family while you are in hospital.
 Hospitals usually have free wifi, but if they don’t, you can use your phone as a hotspot or even buy a cellular hotspot separate from your phone line.

 Seeing friends and having an outlet that gets you ‘outside’ the hospital can be invaluable to a patient’s recovery.
 If they are into gaming, taking a game system inside a hospital room may not be accepted.
-If that is the case, you can find smaller handheld games and tablets with great games that are comparative to what you see on the primary game systems.
+If that is the case, you can find smaller handheld games and tablets with great games that are comparable to what you see on the primary game systems.

 Get in Shape